aefarrell/GasDispersion.jl/docs/src/puff.md

 puff
 ```

-## Gaussian Puffs
+## Gaussian Puff Models

+### Simple Gaussial Puffs

 ```@docs
 puff(::Scenario, ::Type{GaussianPuff})
 ```

-A gaussian puff model assumes the release is instantaneous, and all mass is concentrated in a single point.
+A simple gaussian puff model assumes the release is instantaneous, and all mass is concentrated in a single point.
 The cloud then disperses as it moves downwind with the concentration profile is given by a series of gaussians with dispersions $\sigma_x$, $\sigma_y$, and $\sigma_z$, which are found from correlations tabulated per stability class.
 Similarly to the plume model, a ground reflection term is included to correct for the fact that material cannot pass through the ground.

 ```math
 c_{puff} = { m_i \over { (2 \pi)^{3/2} \sigma_x \sigma_y \sigma_z } }